sb-ncbr/ChargeFW2/README.md

 $ docker run -it --rm --entrypoint bash chargefw2
 ```

 A prebuild Linux image is available on [Docker Hub](https://hub.docker.com/r/frimen/chargefw2).
-However, it is not actively maintained and therefore it should only be used as a demo.
+However, it is not actively maintained, and therefore it should only be used as a demo.
 It's highly recommended to build and manage your own Docker images.

 ```bash
 $ docker run -it --rm --entrypoint bash docker.io/frimen/chargefw2